capGoblin/Sentinel0/README.md

 - **Redundancy and Integrity**: Employs erasure coding and consensus for redundancy, safeguarding data against failures.
 - **Cost Efficiency**: Uses a flexible pricing model to keep storage affordable, making it ideal for long-term data-heavy applications.
 - **Privacy Compatibility**: Integrates seamlessly with privacy networks like Secret Network, enhancing data confidentiality and user privacy.

+## Why Built It with 0G Storage and Secret Network

+We chose **0G Storage** for its high scalability, cost efficiency, and optimized performance for data-heavy dApps.
+Unlike Web2 services like Google Drive or Web3 alternatives like IPFS, **0G Storage** ensures infinite scalability and real-time data retrieval while remaining highly affordable.
+This makes it the ideal choice for users who want decentralized control without sacrificing speed or reliability.

+**Secret Network** brings in the critical privacy layer.
+By encrypting file root hashes and storing them on-chain, only users with the correct viewing key (e.g., those you’ve shared with) can decrypt and view file information.
+This integration of privacy ensures that user data isn’t just stored on-chain—it’s stored safely, out of reach of unauthorized eyes, creating a truly decentralized, private Google Drive experience.

 ## Why 0G Outshines Competitors